Though it is a small country there are numerous things to do in

 Gambia if you know what to look for.
-There are
+There are dozens of

-main hotel resorts is a must-see and visit beach.
+is a must-see and visit beach.
 Famous for its relatively unspoilt

-Albert Market which is crammed full of exotic & imported goods.
+Albert Market which is crammed full of exotic and imported

 Some of the